insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-04-components-services.md

 ### Types of Package

-1. Private Package: These are privately owned packages, which can be shared with other Organizations as a Partner.
+1. Private Package : These are privately owned packages, which can be shared with other Organizations as a Partner.
 The Privately held packages can also be kept safe for furture use.
-2. Public Packages: These are the packages which are in global cache and available to the external world.
+2. Public Packages : These are the packages which are in global cache and available to the external world.
 The Public packages can be freely installed in any organization based on the permission.

 [Learn more](/processflow/processflow-packaging-overview/)